rajsingmohapatro/playbook_demo/pages/Automation_Best_Practices.md

 # Automation Best Practices

 Test Automation is an important testing activity during the software development lifecycle as it helps provide quick feedback to the team when a change in application code or logic is made.
-It also eases the burden of a human effort of repeated execution of regression tests resulting in more meaningful use of a QA Engineer's time towards exploratory testing.
+It also eases the burden of a human effort of repeated execution of regression tests resulting in more meaningful use of a Quality Engineer's time towards exploratory testing.

 Test Automation, when done right, can be very beneficial to the team.
 The ideas discussed below will help get the most value from a test automation process/activities and highlights pitfalls to avoid when starting the journey.